COVID Daily Update: California Reports 16,728 New Cases, 697 Additional Deaths

-The state reported 16,728 new confirmed coronavirus cases on Wednesday, which is a 0.5% increase from Tuesday’s report.
-There were also 697 more deaths reported, which is a 1.9% increase from Tuesday.
+The state reported 15,358 new confirmed coronavirus cases on Monday, which is a 0.5% increase from Sunday’s report.
+There were also 211 more deaths reported, which is a 0.5% increase from Saturday.

-There are 1,186 ICU beds available for COVID-19 patients, which is a 20-bed increase from Tuesday.
+There are 1,290 ICU beds available for COVID-19 patients, which is a 96-bed increase from Saturday.

 Note: Numbers do not represent true day-over-day change as these results include cases from prior to yesterday.
 All-time series data is by reported date (the date information was reported to the California Department of Public Health).